 Why Bhim Army is unique

-The Bhim Army educates children of fellow Dalits in various villages.
+Bhim Army works prominently towards educating children of fellow Dalits in various villages.
 The Army has hundreds of study circles across villages.

 “Most Dalit children don’t have access to good education.
 The government schools, where they generally enroll, are not good enough.
 And in private schools, Dalit students remain on the margins.
 Teachers ignore them,” a volunteer quoted in The Hindu.

-Bhim Army also arranges scholarships and funds for backward class students who can’t afford college fees.
+Bhim Army also arranges scholarships and funds for backward class students who are unable to afford college fees.
 They also attend to ailing and violence-hit members and provide them with medical attention.

-Bhim Army has been accused of perpetrating the Saharanpur violence that took place on 9 May this year.
+Bhim Army has been accused of perpetrating the Saharanpur violence that took place in May last year.
 The government was hesitating from arresting the chief Chandrashekhar as they feared it would make him a bigger hero than he already is.

 In a shocking move, Chandrashekhar Azad was arrested on June 8 by the UP Special Task Force.
 The members of the Bhim army have alleged that he is being falsely implicated in 47 cases.

-On June 18, the Bhim Army organised a protest at Jantar Mantar demanding the release of Azad.
+In June 2017, Bhim Army organized a protest at Jantar Mantar demanding the release of Azad.